Calibrated Explanations: with Uncertainty Information and Counterfactuals: Background

-Creating high-quality explanations in XAI is a multidisciplinary effort, drawing knowledge from both HCI and ML.
-Due to the interdisciplinary tendencies, the quality of an explanation method depends on the goals it addresses, which may vary.
-For example, assessing how the users appreciate the explanation interface is distinct from evaluating if the explanation accurately mirrors the underlying model \citep{Lofstrom2022}.
-Nonetheless, specific characteristics are universally desirable for post-hoc explanation methods.

-It is critical that an explanation method \textit{reliably} mirror the underlying model correctly, which is closely connected to the concept that an explanation method should have a high level of \textit{fidelity} to the underlying model \citep{slack2021reliable}.
-In that sense, a trustworthy explanation must have feature weights that accurately correspond to the actual impact on the probability estimates to accurately reflect the model's behaviour, i.e., be \textit{well-calibrated} \citep{bhatt2021uncertainty}.

-\textit{Stability} and \textit{robustness} are two additional critical features of explanation methods \citep{dimanov2020you, agarwal2022openxai, alvarez2018robustness}.
+Creating high-quality explanations in XAI depends on the goals it addresses, which may vary, e.g. assessing how the users appreciate the explanation interface is distinct from evaluating if the explanation accurately mirrors the underlying model \citep{Lofstrom2022}.
+Nonetheless, specific characteristics are universally desirable for post-hoc explanation methods: \begin{itemize} \item It is critical that an explanation method \textit{reliably} mirror the underlying model, which is closely connected to the concept that an explanation method should have a high level of \textit{fidelity} to the underlying model \citep{slack2021reliable,murdoch19,Carvalho19,arrieta20,das2020opportunities,chromik2020taxonomy,hoffman2018metrics,doshi2017towards, adadi2018peeking, wang2019Designing}.
+In that sense, a trustworthy explanation must have feature weights that accurately correspond to the probability estimates, which in turn must accurately reflect the reality, i.e., the model must be \textit{well-calibrated} \citep{bhatt2021uncertainty}. \item \textit{Stability} and \textit{robustness} are two additional critical features of explanation methods \citep{dimanov2020you, agarwal2022openxai, alvarez2018robustness, chromik2020taxonomy}.
 Stability refers to the consistency of the explanations; the same instance and model should produce identical explanations across multiple runs \citep{slack2021reliable, carvalho2019machine}.
-In contrast, robustness refers to the ability of an explanation method to produce consistent results even when an instance undergoes small perturbations \citep{dimanov2020you}.
+Stability is pointed out as one of the essential characteristics of any explanation technique by \cite{zhou2021s}, and the authors write that an unstable method is considered unreliable since it provides little insight into how the model works \citep{slack2021reliable, moradi2021post, hoffman2018metrics, carvalho2019machine, adadi2018peeking, wang2019Designing, mueller19, agarwal2022openxai}.
+In contrast, robustness refers to the ability of an explanation method to produce consistent results even when an instance or its environment undergoes small perturbations \citep{dimanov2020you, doshi2017towards}. \end{itemize}

 Consequently, the essential characteristics of an explanation method in XAI are that it should be reliable, stable, and robust.